Florin-Popescu/avr-libc/README.md

 Standard C library for AVR-GCC

 ## Changes from official repo
+- Removed a test file (aux.c) which used a Windows reserved name.
 - Added support for AVR8x/AVRXmega3 family:
 	- EEPROM
 	- Sleep